linguini1/sortingAlgs/README.md

 ## Formatting

 <h4>Array</h4>
+Array display can be toggled on or off.
+On will print both the original and sorted array, while off will not print either.

-The array are displayed in squares/rectangles based on the largest two factors that have a product similar to the array size.
+The arrays are displayed in squares/rectangles based on the largest two factors that have a product similar to the array size.
 For instance, an array size of 12 will be displayed as a 3x4 rectangle, where an array of size 29 will be displayed as a rectangle of 5x6 with one spot empty at the end.